moulisiddhu487-svg/Cloud-Native-Microservices-Observability-Auto-Scaling-Infrastructure/README.md

 ## 🎯 PROJECT OVERVIEW

-I built a lightweight **Kubernetes/SRE platform from scratch on AWS EC2 using K3s**, deploying Google's **Online Boutique 11-microservice e-commerce application**.
+I built a Kubernetes/SRE platform on AWS EC2 using K3s to deploy and operate Google’s 11-microservice Online Boutique application.
+The platform demonstrates Kubernetes orchestration, self-healing configuration, HPA-based auto-scaling, Jenkins CI/CD, and Prometheus/Grafana observability with email alerts, with failure and scaling behavior validated through controlled tests.

 The platform combines: